Merlin-Willner/TruthOrDare/README.md

     -  one to Harvards CS50 Page and
     - one to my Instagram account.

-- A Profile Page, with a signout button and another link to my instagram for some user feedback
+- a Profile Page, with a signout button and another link to my instagram for some user feedback

 Of course I didn't get there without any source of information, therefore at some points my code may seem familiar with code from: